Charvine-300/EasyGo-Internship-Technical-Assessment/readme.md

 - All logos in the header of each page leads to the homepage.

+- Install node_modules using npm when the repository is cloned

+- To run the project in your browser, use the command:
+  'npm run dev'

 Looking forward to the feedback and next steps 🚀💫